 You’ve surely heard about the eleventh hour of the eleventh day of the eleventh month.

-Learn more about Veterans Day on our blog: What is Veterans Day?
+Learn more about Veterans Day: What is Veterans Day?
 Honoring All Who Served

-Be honest; how many of these Veterans Day facts did you actually know?
-It can be surprising to learn how much we don’t know about our own history sometimes, but these Veterans Day facts should help to shed some light and understanding on this monumentally important holiday and whip you into shape as an educated member of society.
+Be honest; how many of these facts about Veterans Day did you actually know?
+It can be surprising to learn how much we don’t know about our own history sometimes, but these Veterans Day facts should help shed some light and understanding on this monumentally important holiday.

 Happy Veterans Day!